So, you've taken the leap to donate your embryos to another family – awesome!

-Here are the top five things you should be prepared for when starting the embryo donation process:
+Here are the top five things you should brace yourself for when diving into the embryo donation process:

-1) You do have a choice in which embryo donation programs you work with, but not all embryo adoption or donation programs are the same.
+- You do have a say in the embryo donation programs you work with, but not all programs are alike.

 By: Jen Grams